capaldo/cernAHK/README.md

 * all code listed below that is labeled REQUIRED
 * knowledge on how to edit Autohotkey (use Google)

-## Included Files
-* Portable Autohotkey executable with stable macros
-* Macros.ahk file with macros currently being tested and some personal extras for use with other programs

 ## Vocabulary
 * **Key Combination** – the keyboard keys that need to be pressed.